schmidb/AI-EAF/README.md

 - **Enterprise Architects**: Professionals designing the next generation of engineering capabilities
 - **Technology Strategists**: Those responsible for long-term technology roadmaps and innovation

-Similar to cloud adoption in the last decade, AI integration demands more than new tools—it requires a shift in mindset, structure, and execution.
+Similar to cloud adoption in the last decade, AI integration demands more than new tools - it requires a shift in mindset, structure, and execution.
 The AI-EAF enables leaders to build scalable, AI-augmented engineering teams that deliver faster, innovate more effectively, and operate with significantly greater efficiency.
-For executives, this framework offers a practical path to harness the full potential of AI in engineering—turning disruption into competitive advantage.
+For executives, this framework offers a practical path to harness the full potential of AI in engineering - turning disruption into competitive advantage.

 ## How to Use This Framework